 That's how your dashboard looks like after you've signed up.

-As soon as you submit a repository, either public or private, Nevercode takes a first look at it by listing the
+After specifying app repository, Nevercode takes a first look at it by listing the

-Clicking on the "select branch" makes Nevercode to scan the repository from specified branch.
+- Click Scan branch.
+Nevercode scans the repository from the specified branch.
 This includes cloning the repository, looking for projects from it and searching for the configurations.

-All these actions can be monitored at the same time from your browser via the live log window as seen below.
+All these actions can be monitored real-time from your browser via the live log window.

 We're scanning your repo, looking for apps to build.

-release version of your application.
-And finally, the build for platforms options lets you choose whether you'd like to build your app for just Android or iOS, or for both platforms.
+- Select the platform for which you'd like to build your app for (Android or iOS, or for both platforms).

 Configuring your project.